TheLazyCactus/ironhack-v4-data-lessons/FAQ.md

 ### Is there a complementary function to cdf?  (sf(x) = 1 - cdf(x))

+### Vanguard project

-### Ppt day:    - Proper way to manage Vanguard project
+#### Proper way to manage Vanguard project

-                         - Discrepancies between results management
+#### Discrepancies between results management

-                         - Experiment Evaluation adequate test (attaching my recommendation to Borja that morning where I seemed convinced about a Z-test—but you said it should have been a T-test instead)
+#### Experiment Evaluation adequate test (attaching my recommendation to Borja that morning where I seemed convinced about a Z-test—but you said it should have been a T-test instead)

-                         - Repos: worth the time they take?
+#### Repos: Worth the time they take?
 Other ways to present our work (Miguel kindly show his last Sat)
+Having a good repo is definitely worth it, be it on GitHub or Tableau Public - this depends on whether you want to focus more on data science (Git) or data analysis (Tableau).

+But the README.md doesn't have to be extra technical.
+* If you built something like a streamlit app, I would highly encourage you do a video to showcase how it works, presentation included, and put that at the very beginning.
+* If it's a model, give examples of how it performs on different data and how it's solving a problem.
+* If it's an analysis, focus on the impact and main findings

+Then, the custom is to give instructions on how to replicate your work, especially for Streamlit apps and ML models.
+Then, you can get into the main steps of what you did.
+But product/impact always come first.

 ## VIZ

 ### Best chart type for the different types of data recap

 ### How can I ensure my visualizations are accessible and clear for stakeholders?
 How much knowledge do I assume they have?
     * First off, they need to be clear to you.
 And by clear to you I mean that you should be able to get the gist of what's happening in 5 seconds.
 If you don't, it's probs too complicated.